aminaopio/4901-Capstone-Team-4/README.md

 - Google/Apple ID Login
 - Backend database for registration storage
 - GPS System: ability to enter addresses and move the focus area.
-- User Dashboard
+- User Dashboard: Adding more to the User Dashboard (Sprint 5)
+- Halfway algorithm: finding the halfway point between two addresses (Sprint 5)
+- Ability to enter two addresses for the functionality above to run (Sprint 5)

 ## Progress

-- Adding more to the User Dashboard (WIP)
 - Ensuring everyone can run the project with Firebase/Flutter installed
+- Connecting the Dashboard to IOS and making it functionable

 ## Not Yet Started

-- Halfway algorithm: finding the halfway point between two addresses
-- Ability to enter two addresses for the functionality above to run.
 - Favorites, Seeing the places, etc.
 - More to come.